-For example, as sources: "Der Mitteldeutsche Rundfunk (MDR) berichtete am vergangenen Wochenende, ..."
+Examples for MEDREFs: "Der Mitteldeutsche Rundfunk (MDR) berichtete am vergangenen Wochenende", ..."
 Auf Twitter wurden am Sonntag neue Informationen über.... verbreitet", "in an online-platform, consumers can check ingredients of products".

 Sources have to be referred to in the text.
 A list of weblinks or offline sources in the bottom of the page without any cross reference in the text is not considered for MEDREF.